Thermalization in different phases of charged SYK model: Introduction and Summary

 The outline of this paper is as follows: We will work out the details of SYK model with complex fermions in section \ref{sec:syk}.
-The Kadanoff-Baym equations are derived in \ref{subsec:kbeqns}.
+The Kadanoff-Baym (KB) equations are derived in \ref{subsec:kbeqns}.
 We also explain the numerical methods involved in solving the equations.
 In section \ref{sec:cSYK}, we explain the phase transition and the details of the two phases.
-We examine in details the non-equilibrium dynamics of the chaotic state in section \ref{subsec:therm_chaotic}.
-We show that a system in the integrable phase thermalizes instantaneously in section \ref{subsec:notherm_int}.
+We examine in details the non-equilibrium dynamics of the liquid state in section \ref{subsec:therm_chaotic}.
+We show that a system in the dilute gas phase thermalizes instantaneously in section \ref{subsec:instherm_int}.
 In section \ref{sec:therm_q24}, we examine the non-equilibrium dynamics of $(q=2,4)$ SYK model.
 Section \ref{conclusions} consists of conclusions from this work.